rolemadelen/euisblue.github.io/_posts/en/2022-01-01-ror-partial-template.md

 ---
 layout: post
-title: "[RoR] How to use partial layouts"
+title: "[RoR] How to use partial template"
 subtitle: "Learn how to create partials with local variables."
 date: 2022-01-01 06:00:00 +1400
 header-img: "img/post-bg-rails.jpeg"